-Belgrade (Serbia) has been one of the least visited capitals of Europe over the last few decades.
+Belgrade (Serbia) has been one of the least visited capitals of Europe over recent decades.
 But things seem to be changing – Belgrade is rising in popularity and for good reason.
 Here are the main reasons why Belgrade is worth visiting.

 We consider Belgrade to be one of the best destinations in Europe.
-So if we have to sum it up in one line, just visit the city.
+So if we have to sum it up in one line – just visit the city!
 But to learn more, keep on reading below.
-We are looking into the best things about Belgrade, as well as the few bad sides.
+We are looking into the best things about Belgrade, as well as the few downsides, just to see it from all angles.

-Additionally, you’ll find suggestions on how long to stay there, whether it’s safe, and where to stay.
+Additionally, you’ll find suggestions on how long to stay there, whether it’s safe, and where to stay in the city.

 Why Belgrade is worth visiting

 Prices are relatively cheap.
-Hotels can be found in any price range, but Airbnbs are very affordable.
+Hotels can be found in any price range, depending on your needs, while Airbnbs are very affordable as a whole.
 You can eat out at good restaurants without paying too much money.
 Finally, supermarkets are cheap, so day-to-day life is cheap if you want to stay for a longer time.
 Tourist attractions cost roughly the same as in cities such as Budapest, Krakow, etc.

 There are some cool attractions such as the Saint Save Temple, the Kalemegdan Park, the Belgrade Fortress, and the Nikola Tesla Museum.
 All highly worth seeing.